 2) Sourcing of Raw Material:

 You have rightly pointed out that procuring some of the raw materials of Ultramarine & Pigments Ltd are presenting a challenge to the company.
-The supply, as well as the price of these raw material, is very volatile and erratic.
+The supply, as well as the price of these raw materials, is very volatile and erratic.
 E.g. Alpha Olefin, which is a key imported raw-material of Sulphonation as well as the crude oil prices.

 However, the sustained profitability of Ultramarine & Pigments Ltd over the years indicates that the company has been managing such raw material related issues quite well and may continue with the same performance in future unless the management and outside environment changes drastically.